Zhang Shun: Recruiting An Daoquan

 Zhang Shun comes to the Yangtze and boards the boat of the pirate Zhang Wang.
 Midway across the river, Zhang Wang pounces on him when he is asleep, ties him up and throws him into the river.
 An excellent swimmer, Zhang Shun frees himself under water and gets to the opposite bank, where he finds the inn of Wang Dingliu.
 Wang's father provides him dry clothes and lodgings and introduces his son saying the young man wishes to join Liangshan.
 Zhang Shun however has to go to Jiankang first to get An Daoquan.

 Zhang Shun finds An Daoquan but the physician is unwilling to leave a prostitute called Li Qiaonu whom he is besotted with.
 Just when Zhang is wondering how to get An to Liangshan, he discovers Li is also patronised by Zhang Wang, who visits the woman one night when An is drunk at her place.
 Zhang Shun budges in and kills Li when the two are making out but Zhang Wang gets away.
 Remembering what Wu Song did in Mengzhou, Zhang Shun writes with the blood of Li on the wall a proclamation attributed to An declaring himself to be the killer.
 When An recovers from his stupour, he has no choice but to go with Zhang Shun to Liangshan.

 At Wang Dingliu's inn, Zhang Shun plots with the young man to get back his own on Zhang Wang.
 Wang Dingliu finds Zhang Wang and hires him as their ferryman.
 When the boat is midstream, Zhang Shun, who has been hiding his face, overcomes the boatman with the help of Wang Dingliu, ties him up and dumps him into the river.
-Wang follows Zhang Shun and An Daoquan to Liangshan, where the physician cures Song Jiang of his life-threatening illness.
+Wang follows Zhang Shun and An Daoquan to Liangshan, where the physician cures Song Jiang for his life-threatening illness.

 Campaigns and death

-Zhang Shun is appointed as one of the commanders of Liangshan‘s flotilla after the 108 Stars of Destiny came together in what is called the Grand Assembly.
+Zhang Shun was appointed as one of the commanders of Liangshan‘s flotilla after the 108 Stars of Destiny came together in what is called the Grand Assembly.

 Zhang Shun's swimming skills are pivotal in Liangshan's battle against the army led by Grand Marshal Gao Qiu to wipe out the stronghold.
 He and his men manage to reach Gao's ships unnoticed by swimming underwater, and proceed to knock holes in their hulls, causing them to sink.
 As a result, Gao is captured.

-After the Liangshan outlaws received amnesty from Emperor Huizong, Zhang Shun participates in the campaigns against the Liao invaders and rebel forces on Song territory ordered by the court.
+After the Liangshan outlaws received amnesty from Emperor Huizong, Zhang Shun participated in the campaigns against the Liao invaders and rebel forces on Song territory as ordered by the court.

 In the battle of Hangzhou in the campaign against Fang La, Zhang Shun attempts to sneak into the city by climbing over the sluice gate of Yongjin (湧金門).
 However, Fang Tianding, Fang La's son, spots him and orders his archers to rain arrows on him.
 Though killed, Zhang Shun possesses Zhang Heng's body, seeks out Fang Tianding and kills him with the hand of his brother.
 His spirit leaves Zhang Heng's body after the revenge.